2018 Phylogenomics Software Symposium

 Only ten seats left in the Symposium; if you wish to attend, please submit a registration form (see below) as quickly as possible!

 Location: Louis Thaler room, Institut des Sciences de l'Evolution - Montpellier (ISEM), Université de Montpellier.
 ISEM is at the Université de Montpellier, Building 22, second floor, Place Eugène Bataillon.
 To reach the venue, take the tramway at the Corum station (where the Evolution meeting will be), follow the direction Mosson, and leave the tram at the station Université des Sciences et des Lettres.
 Then it's about 10 minutes walking distance.
-See Google Maps for the location.
+People leaving the tramway have to follow the rue du Truel (see map), but it's not the first street when you leave the tramway.
+You should walk straight during 2 minutes and you reach an iconic roundabout (it's like a big red donut with a red sausage on the top, in fact it's an artist who did that based on the binary code, 01...).
+The rue du Truel is near the roundabout (and to the right as you look at the donut), and the entrance to the campus is just 200m further.
+See Google Maps for the location, and this for more detailed information.

 Hotels There are several options for hotels, but all require walking.
 There is no specific conference hotel.